Volunteer with us

 We have 3 types of Volunteering roles at HealthServe:

 Roles to help maintain HealthServe’s weekly operations to meet the needs of hundreds of migrant workers in our clinics and centres.

-Able to commit a minimum of once a month for 2 hours or more for the next 6 months.
+Able to commit a minimum of once a month for 2 hours or more (1 clinic session/1 counselling session) for the next 6 months.

-Please browse through the roles below and apply through our Volunteer Interest form.
+Please browse through the roles below and apply through our Volunteer Application form.

 e.g. Doctors in our clinics, Administrative Assistant in our Finance dept, Casework volunteer…etc

 Random, one off, sometimes labour or administrative intensive tasks ranging from as short as 2 hours to one day.